getsolus/eopkg/man/eopkg.1.md

  * `--no-fetch`:

         Do not download index, just register the new repository and add it to the system.

- * `--at [arg]`:
+ * `--at`:

         Insert the new repository at the given index position.
         The default is `0`

 `autoremove (rmf) <package1> <package2> ...`

     Remove a package from the system, along with reverse dependencies and any automatically installed packages related to this package that are now no longer required.
 This ensures a full removal for direct runtime dependencies instead of just reverse dependencies.

  * `--ignore-dependency`:

         Do not attempt the removal/validation of reverse dependencies that would otherwise be removed.

  * `--ignore-comar`: